Princess María Teresa of Bourbon-Parma

-Princess Marie Thérèse of Bourbon-Parma (Spanish: María Teresa de Borbón-Parma, French: Marie-Thérèse de Bourbon-Parme; 28 July 1933 – 26 March 2020) was a French-Spanish political activist and academic.
+Princess Marie-Thérèse of Bourbon-Parma (Spanish: María Teresa de Borbón-Parma, French: Marie-Thérèse de Bourbon-Parme; 28 July 1933 – 26 March 2020) was a French-Spanish political activist and academic.
 She was a member of the House of Bourbon-Parma, a cadet branch of the Spanish royal family.
 She was a socialist activist, earning the nickname Red Princess, and a monarchist who supported the Carlist movement.
 She is the first royal known to have died of COVID-19.

 Early life and education

 Princess Marie Thérèse was born on 28 July 1933 in Paris.
 She was the daughter of Prince Xavier of Bourbon-Parma, Duke of Parma and Piacenza, a Carlist claimant to the Spanish throne, and Madeleine de Bourbon-Busset, a member of a cadet branch of the House of Bourbon.
 She was the younger sister of Princess Marie Françoise and Carlos Hugo, Duke of Parma, and an older sister of Princess Cécile Marie, Princess Marie des Neiges and Prince Sixtus Henry, Duke of Aranjuez.
 She was a niece of Zita of Bourbon-Parma, the last Empress of Austria and Queen of Hungary and Bohemia.

 She grew up at the Chateau du Bostz, Besson, Bourbonnais.
-Having attended middle school in Tours, she went on to obtain a doctorate in Hispanic studies from Paris-Sorbonne University and another doctorate in political sociology from the Complutense University of Madrid.
+Having attended middle school in Tours, and Quebec City, she went on to obtain a doctorate in Hispanic studies from Paris-Sorbonne University and another doctorate in political sociology from the Complutense University of Madrid.
 She also studied Islam and how it related to women's rights.
 Her 1977 thesis at the Sorbonne was entitled "La clarificación ideológica del Carlismo contemporáneo" ("Ideological clarification of contemporary Carlism").